AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Higher Maturity Challenges

-Once you’ve got AI running in your organization, the challenges shift:
+Once AI is running in your organization, challenges shift:

 Evaluation Approaches